UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 Please see the [/samples](../samples) folder for examples.

 ## **ID Values**
-Throughout the USS object, each sub-object contains its own unique ID value.
+Throughout the USS object, every object contains its own unique ID value.
 Unique values help in the identification of any data that may already exist in a system.
 For example, when importing a breakdown into a third party app, an importer can check to see if individual breakdowns or elements have been previously imported, thus potentially reducing the amount of duplicated data.

 It is considered best practice to use a 12 byte [BSON ObjectID](https://docs.mongodb.com/manual/reference/method/ObjectId/) but any UUID will suffice.
 An example ID would look like "6246e86c606cfc0016ed0a91".